paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 ```
 ````

-The failure density corresponds to the probability density function of the failure time distribution.
+The failure density corresponds to the {term}`probability density function <Probability density function>` of the failure time distribution.

 **Failure rate *$λ(t)$***